Laucans/Intezos-tutorial-1/README.md

 ```shell
 ligo compile contract contracts/intezos.jsligo -o artifacts/intezos.tz
 ```
-Now you can open the `artifacts/intezos.tz` file and see the produced michelson
+Now you can open the `artifacts/intezos.tz` file and see the produced Michelson is.

-It is also possible to use taqueria :
+It is also possible to use Taqueria :
 ```shell
 taq compile intezos.jsligo
 ```

-### Let's simulate the code to test it now :
+### Simulating execution to test the contact

-To simulate your contract, you need to initialize the context (here the storage) and prepare call simulation, with parameters and entrypoint.
+To simulate your contract, you need to initialize the context (here, the storage) and prepare call simulation, with an entrypoint and its parameters.

-With `ligo run dry-run` we will provide an input state(parameter, storage) and an action to perform(entrypoint).
-Then the ligo-compiler using Michelson-interpreter will generate the output state.
+With `ligo run dry-run` we will provide an input state (storage), an action to perform (entrypoint and parameters).
+Then the Ligo compiler, using a Michelson-interpreter, will generate the output state.

 ```shell
 ligo run dry-run contracts/intezos.jsligo 'unit' '{ amount: 100000 as mutez, receiver: "tz1Yj4FviaKEy6ER8ZDeiH2w2Lx8bapjuJEq" as address, secret: { question: "Do you like Paul", encrypted_answer: "yes he is awesome but encrypted" }, sender: "tz1Yj4FviaKEy6ER8ZDeiH2w2Lx8bapjuJEq" as address, pending: true }' --entry-point claim